mont5piques/caldav_calendar_te/README.md

 ***IMPORTANT***

-Your login and password must be the same for Nextcloud and Roundcube to work properly.
+Your username and password must be the same for Nextcloud and Roundcube to work properly.

 Known Issues:
 -------